LibCrowds/docs/docs/data/downloads.md

 ## Project downloads

 This is the raw data used by or generated via the platform.
-As this data may contain a lot of nested fields the JSON versions are likely to be more usable than the CSV versions.
-There are three types of dataset available for each
+The downloads are available in JSON and CSV formats.
+However, as this data may contain a lot of nested fields the JSON versions are likely to be more usable.
+There are three types of dataset available for each project:
-project:

 - **Tasks:** The data used to configure tasks and present them to users.
 - **Contributions:** The user-submitted data provided as answers to each task.